THE WHOLE TRUTH

 When assessing the value of your claim, your solicitor will account for various “heads of damage”, including:

-Areas of Expertise
+Areas of Negligence

 Most cases of negligence involve a missed diagnosis.
 As a consequence of an incorrect diagnosis, the real condition goes untreated, and damage can be done by taking the wrong treatment or through delay in receiving the right treatment.
 Patients can suffer from permanent damage to their health, or they may even die.

-Examples of clinical cases that our Adelaide medical negligence solicitors have handled include:
+Examples of clinical cases include:

 Misdiagnosis of Cancer: